Reeler: Key pathological findings in the reeler brain structure

-Heterozygous Reeler Mouse
+Heterozygous reeler mouse

 Heterozygous reeler mice, also known as HRM, while lacking the apparent phenotype seen in the homozygous reeler, also show some brain abnormalities due to the reelin deficit.

 Heterozygous (rl/+) mice express reelin at 50% of wild-type levels and have grossly normal brains but exhibit a progressive loss during aging of a neuronal target of reelin action, Purkinje cells.

 The mice have reduced density of parvalbumin-containing interneurons in circumscribed regions of striatum, according to one study.

 Studies reveal a 16% deficit in the number of Purkinje cells in 3-month-old (+/rl) and a 24% one in 16-month-old animals: surprisingly this deficit is only present in the (+/rl) males, while the females are spared.

 History of research

 First mention of reeler mouse mutation dates back to 1951.
 In the later years, histopathological studies revealed that the reeler cerebellum is dramatically decreased in size and the normal laminar organization found in several brain regions is disrupted (Hamburgh, 1960).
 In 1995, the RELN gene and reelin protein were discovered at chromosome 7q22 by Tom Curran and colleagues.